psyb0t/piraterf/README.md

 - **Demodulation**: USB mode
 - **SSTV Mode**: Martin 1
 - **Decoding**: Can be decoded using QSSTV or other SSTV software
-- **⚠️ UNVERIFIED**: The author has attempted decoding with QSSTV but has not successfully received images yet.
+- **⚠️ UNVERIFIED**: I've tried decoding this with QSSTV but haven't successfully received images yet.
 The rpitx SSTV module is trusted to generate proper Martin 1 signals.
 If you successfully decode SSTV transmissions from PIrateRF, please open a PR describing your setup and decoding process!

 **Applications:** Image transmission over radio, amateur radio SSTV, visual communication, cock pic broadcasting - look at that big ass rooster